jshstorm/unit-simulator/docs/sim-studio.md

-# Web-based GUI Viewer Prototype
+# Web-based Sim Studio Prototype

-This document outlines a prototype implementation of a web-based GUI viewer for the simulation.
+This document outlines a prototype implementation of a web-based Sim Studio for the simulation.
 This serves as a foundation for further enhancements.

 ## Features